IamoBin2162/IamoBin2162.github.io/README.md

     # 0

 # back-ticks

-you can use back-ticks (``) to run the command in your command line. it uses system built-in function
+you can use back-ticks (``) to run commands in your command line. it uses 'system' built-in function

     `cd`

 # decoraters
 as python, moon has decoraters you can use them with @